CASR-HKU/ESDA/hardware/README.md

 # Hardware Synthesis and Implementation

 ## Prepare your FPGA board
-We use ZCU102 board with [PYNQ](http://www.pynq.io/board.html) overlay in our design, and the rest command and some tcl scipt are hardend for our board.
+We use ZCU102 board with [PYNQ](http://www.pynq.io/board.html) overlay in our design, and some commands and tcl scripts are hardend for our board.
 If you have a different board and setting, please use Vitis, Vitis_HLS, or Vivado to regenerate your project tcl.